ONLYOFFICE/DocSpace/packages/asc-web-components/catalog-item/README.md

 # CatalogItem

-Is a item of CatalogBloc component
+Is a item of catalog

 ### Usage